raj199108/covid_vaccine_booker/README.md

 To keep screen on : https://play.google.com/store/apps/details?id=moe.zhs.caffeine&hl=en_IN&gl=US (Andriod)

-Replace the IP in read_sms.py
+Replace the IP in read_sms.py with the one in Airmore

 Use **Python 3.7** and install all the dependencies with:
 ```